High School & Enrichment Program Advisors and Faculty

 Mr. D’Aleo lectures nationally and internationally on the topics of science, education and environmental issues and is a founding member of the Saratoga Experiential Natural Science Research Institute (SENSRI) in Keene Valley, New York as the Director of Research.
 He was a co-founder of the high school at the Waldorf School of Saratoga Springs where he taught physical science and astronomy.
 Mr. D’Aleo is also an instructor of physical science teachers at The Center for Anthroposophy in Wilton, New Hampshire, as well as a guest teacher at various teacher training institutions and Waldorf Schools throughout the world.
 He is a co-founder and leader of the successful 6th, 7th and 8th grade science teacher training, Teaching Sensible Science.

 Mr. D’Aleo has a Mechanical Engineering degree from Rutgers University where he graduated summa cum laude.
-He also holds a Master of Education degree from Sunbridge College.
+He also holds a Master of Education degree from Sunbridge Institute.

 In 1991, Mr. D’Aleo became involved in education and research out of his strong experience of the interrelationship between the world of man, both technical and artistic, and the natural world.
 He lectures internationally on the topics of science and education in various settings.
-Mr. D’Aleo is co-author of the book, Sensible Physics Teaching, a guide for 6th, 7th, and 8th grade educators to teach physics in a manner relevant to the experience of the students.
-He is also the author of the book, Embracing Materialism and Letting It Go, an experiential guide to overcoming an object-based world conception.
-He has also published a book of poetry entitled, What is Being Asked of You – Poems of Courage, Clarity and Love.
+Mr. D’Aleo is the co-author of the book Sensible Physics Teaching, a guide for 6th, 7th, and 8th grade educators to teach physics in a manner relevant to the experience of the students.
+He is also the author of the book Embracing Materialism and Letting It Go, an experiential guide to overcoming an object-based world conception.
+He has also published a book of poetry entitled What is Being Asked of You—Poems of Courage, Clarity and Love.

 Mr. D’Aleo resides in the Adirondack Mountains of New York State.